zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

     - ``hmc-name`` - Name of the HMC.
     - ``hmc-version`` - Version of the HMC as a string (e.g. "2.16").

-Example (fragments from an HMC credentials file):
+Example (fragments from an exporter config file):

 .. code-block:: yaml